apache/knox/gateway-release/readme.txt

       directory.
         java -jar bin/gateway-test-ldap-0.1.0-SNAPSHOT.jar conf &
       There are a number of messages of the form "Created null." that can safely be ignored.
-      Take note the port on which it was started as this needs to match later configuration.
+      Take note of the port on which it was started as this needs to match later configuration.
       This will create a directory named 'org.apache.hadoop.gateway.security.EmbeddedApacheDirectoryServer' that can safely be ignored.